Apartment Mortgages Explained

 If you’re looking to get a mortgage on an apartment – more commonly known as a ‘flat’ in the UK – there are things you need to be aware of due to lenders having different approaches to different apartment types, of which there are quite a few.

-Generally, getting support from a mortgage broker if you’re looking to buy one should make your application process relatively straightforward, however here is a guide that tells you more about getting a mortgage on an apartment.
+Generally, getting support from a mortgage broker if you’re looking to buy an apartment should make your application process relatively straightforward.
+However, here is a guide that tells you more about getting a mortgage on an apartment.

 Can you get a mortgage on an apartment?

 Yes, of course you can.
-Financing for this type of property is fairly common, and while it is certainly achievable, there are more complexities involved than getting a mortgage on a house, simply because there are so many variations and types of apartments.
+Financing for this type of property is fairly common.
+While it is certainly achievable, there are more complexities than getting a mortgage on a house simply because there are so many variations and types of apartments.

 How is it different from a standard property?

-Because an apartment is a living quarter within a larger property with separately-owned homes inside, rather than a self-contained building like a house is, lenders will need to look more closely into this kind of non-standard building before being satisfied that it’s fit for mortgaging.
+Because an apartment is a living quarter within a larger property with separately owned homes inside, rather than a self-contained building like a house, lenders will need to look more closely at this kind of non-standard building before being satisfied that it’s fit for mortgaging.

 Implications for different types of apartment

-The many different variations of apartments will be assessed on their unique characteristics and then offers will be based upon them.
-For example, many lenders will not be willing to stretch to a higher loan-to-value ratio on a loan for a new-build apartment, as opposed to a standard flat (lenders view new-builds as being priced at a premium, with value instantly dropping once bought, therefore deem them riskier).
+The many different variations of apartments will be assessed based on their unique characteristics, and then offers will be based on them.
+For example, many lenders will not be willing to stretch to a higher loan-to-value ratio on a loan for a new-build apartment as opposed to a standard flat (lenders view new-builds as being priced at a premium, with value instantly dropping once bought, and therefore deem them riskier).

-Other examples which lenders are open to mortgaging but might be more meticulous about, are:
+Other examples of which lenders are open to mortgaging but might be more meticulous about are:

-• Apartments above/within commercial buildings: Apartments that are located above shops, pubs and food outlets might come with their own complications and security drawbacks, therefore some lenders will insist on getting a valuers report on the property before agreeing to lend on it.
+• Apartments above/within commercial buildings: Apartments located above shops, pubs, and food outlets might come with their own complications and security drawbacks.
+Therefore, some lenders will insist on getting a valuer’s report on the property before agreeing to lend on it.
 Some banks might even stipulate that there is one clear floor between the commercial area and the property.

-• Ex-council flats: Lenders will need to be reassured of the ex-local authority home’s resale value.
-They could also have rules about balconies and storey heights, private ownership precedent, communal gardens, or have clear rules on minimum property value or floor area maximum.
+• Ex-council flats: Lenders must be reassured of the ex-local authority home’s resale value.
+The rules could also include rules about balconies and storey heights, private ownership precedent, communal gardens, or clear rules on minimum property value or maximum floor area.

-• Basement apartments: These are not overly contentious for lenders, but most still prefer a report on the property before they’ll commit.
+• Basement apartments are not overly contentious for lenders, but most still prefer a report on the property before committing.

 • Number of storeys: The criteria for this fluctuates wildly from lender to lender, from some asking for no more than five if built before 2000; a lower loan-to-value for more than a certain number of storeys; lifts required if more than three or four storeys; seven storeys accepted with conditions; maximum 20 floors; maximum three floors; to no maximum at all.